-coordinates the mental health services for the Gilchrist County School District.
+The Mental Health Services Director (supplemental) position coordinates the mental health services for the Gilchrist County School District.

 Note.
-Adapted from "Communication Planning and Message Development: Promoting School-Based Mental Health Services," by the National Association of School Psychologists, 2006, Communiqué, 35(1), p.
-27. Copyright 2006 by the National Association of School Psychologists.
-Adapted
+Adapted from "Communication Planning and Message Development: Promoting School-Based Mental Health Services." by the National Association of School Psychologists, 2006, Communiqué, 35(1), p.
+27 Copyright 2006 by the National Association of School Psychologists.
+Adapted with permission.

 We assure that the Mental Health Assistance Allocation does not supplant other funding sources or increase salaries or provide staff bonuses.
 Services provided by the Mental Health Service Director will be billed through Medicaid as warranted.
+Staff to student ratios are as follows- LMFT 1:3000, School Psychologist 1:3000.
+Certified Guidance Counselors 4:750.